NickSchitt2510/Pong-Game-BiP/final-assignment-pong/README.md

 # Pong Game

+This is my final assignment for the Basic in Programming courses in LMU.

 ## Game Description

 This version of the Pong game is inspired from a classic arcade-style video game.
 The game is a two-player game, and both players have to control their bats to keep the ball rallying and score as many points as possible until a player misses, terminating the game.